gatsby-uc/gatsby-plugin-s3/recipes/with-proxy.md

+---
-## Routing deployment through a proxy
+title: Routing deployment through a proxy

-Using `gatsby-plugin-s3` together with a proxy is supported out of the box and setup is trivial.
+description: Using gatsby-plugin-s3 together with a proxy is supported out of the box and setup is trivial.
+---

 Either:

 Prepend the following to your deploy script: